Treatment

 About Venus Concept

-Venus Concept is a Canadian aesthetic device manufacturer (founded in Toronto, of all places) and the maker of Venus Bliss, Venus Versa, Venus Legacy, and other RF and laser devices used worldwide.
-We use Venus Bliss MAX as our primary non-surgical fat reduction device.
+Venus Concept is a Canadian aesthetic device manufacturer, founded right here in Toronto, and the maker of Venus Bliss, Venus Versa, Venus Legacy, and other RF and laser devices used worldwide.
+Venus Bliss is our go-to for non-surgical fat reduction.
+You can read more on the Venus Bliss page.

 Treatment areas: abdomen, flanks, inner and outer thighs, bra-line, upper arms.
 Most patients book 4 to 6 sessions per area, 1 to 2 weeks apart.
 Results build gradually with peak visibility at week 12 post-final-session.